medialab/minet/README.md

 Gather data from the CrowdTangle APIs easily and efficiently.

 optional arguments:
   -h, --help                                show this help message and exit --rate-limit RATE_LIMIT                   Authorized number of hits by minutes.
 Defaults to 6.
   -o OUTPUT, --output OUTPUT                Path to the output file.
 By default, everything will be printed to stdout.
   -t TOKEN, --token TOKEN                   CrowdTangle dashboard API token.

 actions:
-  {leaderboard,lists,posts,search}  Action to perform using the CrowdTangle API.
+  {leaderboard,lists,posts,search,summary}  Action to perform using the CrowdTangle API.

 ```